happypandax/happypandax/docs/source/plugin.rst

 While HPX provides plug-ins lots of freedom, this can sometimes lead to plug-ins being able to disrupt the flow of the program and/or create inexplicable bugs, and generally make it so things are not working as intended.
-And that is why care must be taken while writing plug-ins.
+Which is why care must be taken while writing plug-ins.

 Here are some **DO**'s and **DON'T**'s that should ensure that everything plays nicely together.

-* **DON'T** change the current working directory.
+* **DON'T** ever change the current working directory.
+Especially because of the issues explained in :ref:`thread safety <About thread safety>`.

 * **DO** always prefer the :ref:`Plugin API` instead of rolling your own thing.
 If you think the API is limited and doesn't allow doing what you want to, consider opening a PR on Github instead.
-* **DO** always prefer using the **commands** that HPX provides, especially because it gives other things that are beyond your control a chance to run.
+* **DO** always prefer using the **commands** that HPX provides, especially because it allows other things that are beyond your control a chance to run.

 Available packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Aside from the python standard library, these are the available packages HPX provides that can be imported in the plug-in environment.

 .. exec::